opentok/opentok-ios-sdk-samples/README.md

 	capture APIs can be used to simultaneously stream video and capture high-resolution photos from the same camera.

-4.	**Overlay Graphics** - This project shows how to overlay graphics on publisher and subscriber views and uses SVG graphic format for icons.
+4.	**Overlay Graphics** - This project shows how to overlay graphics for the following:

+    * A button for muting the publisher microphone

+    * A button for muting the subscriber audio

+    * Stream quality notification icons for the subscriber video

+    * Archive recording icons

 	This project barrows publisher and subscribers modules implemented in project 2.